-Bank of America has a new welcome offer on the Air France/KLM World Elite Mastercard of 70,000 Flying Blue miles and 100 XP after spending $2,000 in the first 90 days of card membership.
-In terms of Flying Blue miles, I believe that this is the largest welcome offer we’ve ever seen on the card.
+Bank of America is back with a best-ever welcome offer on the Air France/KLM World Elite Mastercard of 70,000 Flying Blue miles and 100 XP after spending $2,000 in the first 90 days of card membership.
+In terms of Flying Blue miles, this matches the largest welcome offer we’ve ever seen on the card.

 XP stands for “Experience Points,” which are Flying Blue’s tier-qualifying points.
 100XP is enough to get Flying Blue Silver status, which has a couple of lightly-useful perks.